zhullyb/monyhar/monyhar/docs/patterns/passkey.md

 # The Passkey Pattern

-For the Chromium implementation of this pattern, see [//base/types/pass_key.h].
+For the Monyhar implementation of this pattern, see [//base/types/pass_key.h].

 The Passkey pattern is used when you need to expose a subset of a class's